jwsy/thescienceseed-ws/site/content/_index.md

 products:
   - image: img/humuhumu-fish.jpeg
     text: >-
-      PROGRAMS & RATES
+      **PROGRAMS & RATES**

       Our classes cover a range of science subjects, with an emphasis on fun AND learning!
+    url: /programs
-  - image: /img/illustrations-coffee-gear.svg
+  - image: img/cta2.jpeg
-    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+    text: >-
+      **TAKE A CLASS**

+      Learn everything you need to know about taking a class and signing up with The Science Seed!
+    url: /take-a-class
 values:
   heading: Our values
   text: Coffee is an amazing part of human culture but it has a dark side too –